CascadeBot/CascadeBot-Old/README.md

 #### Credits

-Although we haven't taken code directly from them, the projects listed in the `licences` have provided inspiration, and we thought we'd mention them:
+Although we haven't taken code directly from them, the projects listed in the `licences` folder have provided inspiration, and we thought we'd mention them:

  - FlareBot: https://github.com/FlareBot/FlareBot
  - FredBoat: https://github.com/Frederikam/FredBoat